AllanVikiru/DistributedObjectsWebServices/README.md

-## Lab 4: Creation and Consumption of a RESTful Web Service
+## Lab 4: Creation and Consumption of a RESTful Web Service using PHP

 > Scripts